wsoussi/TopoFuzzer/README.md

 - REST API to update the mapping between the public IP and the private IP of a service
 - Instant handover of TCP connections: _e.g.,_ HTTP/2
 - Instant handover of UDP connections: _e.g.,_ QUIC, HTTP/3
-- No TLS certificates handling needed for HTTPS/3
+- No TLS certificates needed for HTTPS/3 (no trust on the intermediary needed)
 - Add and remove nodes, switches, and links dynamically with the mininet API
-- Change the traffic flow in the data plane by connecting an external SDN controller
+- Change the traffic paths in the data plane by connecting an external SDN controller

 ## :hammer_and_pick: Quick Start